 The relationship between the density and compressive strength of porous concrete pavement containing different nano BRHA percentage replacements is shown in Figure 3.
 From the figure, it can be seen that the density of the porous concrete pavement specimens has no significant relationship with the compressive strength.
-It can be seen that the R^2 of the relationship is 0.2626.
+It can be seen that the R2 of the relationship is 0.2626.
 Both high and low-density values have high strength.
 This phenomenon contrasts the typical theory which stipulates that when the density of concrete increases, the compressive strength of the concrete also increases and vice versa.
 This is probably due to the reaction of the nano BRHA replacement in the porous concrete mixture.
 A different percentage of replacement gives a different reaction.
-Although the porous concrete mixture is correct and enough to have a good reaction, it will result in good compressive strength.
+Although the porous concrete pavement specimens have low density, if the amount of nano BRHA contained in the porous concrete mixture is correct and enough to have a good reaction, it will result in good compressive strength.